ecrucru/anticrux/README.md

 	- Library: new method AntiCrux.prototype.getPieceByCoordinate
 	- UI: easier selection of the moves
 	- Library: new method AntiCrux.prototype.toConsole
-	- Library: support for NodeJS
+	- Library: support for Node.js
 	- Library: new method AntiCrux.prototype.switchPlayer
 	- Library: new method AntiCrux.prototype.predictMoves
 	- UI: hint to predict the moves
-	- Library: new method AntiCrux.prototype.startUI (restricted to NodeJS)
+	- Library: new method AntiCrux.prototype.startUI (restricted to Node.js)
 	- Library: new method AntiCrux.prototype.getNewFischerId
 	- UI: integration around the Fischer's identifier of a game
 	- Library: deep technical remodelling of the library for speed and lower impact on the memory